 Rachel Goodwin, Piano

-Her work as Artistic Director and performer has been recognized by three awards from the National Endowment for the Arts and nearly continuous funding from the Massachusetts Cultural Council, as well as by the City of Boston, which named her an Artist/Humanist Fellow in 2002.
-She also addressed the 25th Annual Conference of Chamber Music America on “Creating Your Own Concert Series.”
+Ms. Goodwin’s work as Artistic Director and performer has been recognized by three awards from the National Endowment for the Arts and nearly continuous funding from the Massachusetts Cultural Council, as well as by the City of Boston, which named her an Artist/Humanist Fellow in 2002.
+She also addressed the 25th Annual Conference of Chamber Music America on “Creating Your Own Concert Series”.

 In her programming, Goodwin has championed works for unusual combinations of instruments (including a great deal of vocal chamber music) as well as works by under-recognized composers alongside recognized masterpieces of chamber music.
 She was one of the first musicians in the country to perform major works by Ruth Crawford Seeger, who is now regarded as one of the greatest American composers.
 Her vision of bringing high quality chamber music to new audiences resulted in a National Endowment of the Arts Award for “American Masterpieces Chamber Music” which featured the work of Ruth Crawford Seeger in public concerts as well as in Boston Public high school artist residencies on “Music, Poetry, and American Identity.”
-The artist residencies were the most recent of the numerous interactive performance events Goodwin has curated for school-age children in Dorchester and the City of Boston since the early 1990s.
+Miss Goodwin has curated numerous interactive performance events for school-age children in Dorchester and the City of Boston since the early 1990s.

 Ms. Goodwin has performed solo recitals and as a chamber musician throughout the eastern United States and California.
 She has also been heard in WGBH, WCRB and WUMB radio broadcasts.
 Ms. Goodwin holds an M.M. with honors from the New England Conservatory and a Diploma in Piano Performance from the Mannes College of Music in New York.
 Her teachers were Edith Oppens, Barbara Shearer, and Alexander Lieberman.
 Other mentors include Karl Ulrich Schnabel, Gyorgy Sebok and Eugene Lehner.